Throughmark/throughmark/README.md

 computer vision.
 Instead of fixed categories, it enables ad-hoc, on-demand identification of any visual features using the power of large language models.

+Unlike systems that use AI to recreate or modify images, Throughmark preserves the original image exactly as is, overlaying a dynamic grid system for precise spatial identification.
+This approach ensures perfect image fidelity while leveraging off-the-shelf LLMs for analysis.

 By overlaying a dynamic grid system and leveraging off-the-shelf LLMs, Throughmark can: